markcwill/hashpy/README.md

 This is a fork of HASH v1.2, the first motion focal mechanism program by Hardebeck and Shearer.
 The subroutines (in Fortran 77, which I did not write) are compiled into a python module, 'libhashpy.so', which will import all the subs and common blocks into the python namespace.
 There is a base class, HashPype, that contains attributes which hold data for a HASH calculation, and methods which can be called to do the HASH calculation.
 This class facilitates easily writing a 'hash driver' script in python.
 See below for details.

+Note: As stated in the in-code docs,  the current code is based on the 'hashdriver2' script, and as such, does not utilize the 'amp' routines for S/P amplitude measurements.
+This will most likely be added in the near future.
+If someone wants to take it upon themselves to add the compiler directives in the source and the methods to the HashPype class, throw me a pull request.

 ### Installation
 The latest version of this code uses `numpy.distutils`, which can nicely compile Fortran code.
 The source code and makefiles to remake the libhashpy module are installed to the hashpy folder, so with a little hacking, one could just remake them in place, if one wanted to change the source code.